skillrepos/copilot-hands-on/labs.md

 	// r := rand.New(rand.NewSource(99))
 ```

 7. Now, let's try the creation of the function again.
-Underneath the comments and code you just pasted, invoke the dialog via **CMD+I** and enter the statement below again.
+Underneath the comments and code you just pasted, invoke the dialog via your keyboard shortcut and enter the statement below again.
 ```
 write a function to seed a random number generator
 ```